livepeer/docs/docs/source/getting_started.rst

  16. Get test LPT
  17. Get test ETH

+* Before you can broadcast on Livepeer, you need Ethereum's token: ETH.
-* Get some test eth from the Rinkeby eth faucet.
-Make sure to use the Eth account address printed out above in ``livepeer_cli``.
-Remember to add 0x as a prefix to address, if not present.
+  The best way to get test ETH from the Rinkeby network is using the Rinkeby faucet:https://faucet.rinkeby.io/ Make sure to post your Eth account address (printed out above in ``livepeer_cli``) somewhere through google+/tweet/facebook, and provide correspond URI to Rinkeby faucet.

 * You can check that the request is successful by going to ``livepeer_cli`` and selecting Get node status.
 You should see a positive Eth balance.